mcombeau/ft_transcendance/notes.md

 - CSS

   - Removed dot from profile
-	- Context menu chat
   - game
-	- profile settigns

 - Sign in

-  - Prompt for info on first sign
   - Prompt for 2fa when signing in when activated in profile settings

 - Profile